Pelvic radiation disease: Updates on treatment options. | Canada Hyperbarics Skip to main content

 What They Found

 Up to 50% of patients undergoing pelvic radiation experience gastrointestinal symptoms like rectal bleeding and diarrhea, significantly impacting their quality of life.
-For clinically significant bleeding causing chronic anemia, medical management (e.g., sucralfate enemas, metronidazole, hyperbaric oxygen) is recommended first, with endoscopic treatment reserved for failures or acute, transfusion-requiring bleeding.
+For clinically significant bleeding causing chronic anaemia, medical management (e.g., sucralfate enemas, metronidazole, hyperbaric oxygen) is recommended first, with endoscopic treatment reserved for failures or acute, transfusion-requiring bleeding.

 What This Means for Canadian Patients